c-bata/pysigdump/README.rst

 pysigdump: sigdump for Python
 =============================

-Use signal to show stacktrace and garbage collection stats of a Python process like `frsyuki/sigdump <https://github.com/frsyuki/sigdump>`_ .
+Use signal to show stacktrace and garbage collection stats of a Python process like `frsyuki/sigdump <https://github.com/frsyuki/sigdump>`_.

 Usage
 -----

-Example code to enable sigdump in a server is below:
+Server example to enable sigdump is below:

 .. code-block:: python